Estimate how much life insurance and critical illness coverage you need in Singapore with our simple calculator.

-Many people stress over finding the one true figure but there’s no end to it because some may say this, an article may say that, a financial advisor may say something else.
+Many people stress over finding that one ultimate number but there’s no end to it because some may say this, an article may say that, a financial advisor may say something else.

 And because you can’t come to a conclusion, you put off making a decision – one that can have a huge impact.

 So the trick is to know that whatever decision you make, you must be comfortable with it.
-As long as you’re covered sufficiently, you’re good to go.
+As long as you’re covered sufficiently and know the implications of under-insuring (or over-insuring), you’re good to go.

-Anyway, there are a few methods to calculate insurance coverage such as compiling expenses and summing up liabilities…
+There are a few methods to calculate insurance coverage such as compiling expenses and summing up liabilities, etc…

 But let’s stick to just one and that’s…